Find a Marrakech neighborhood that’ll best fit your needs.

 Don’t miss: Stay at Riad Farnatchi, or Riad 72.
 Shop at the medina market Djemaa El Fna.
 See the Koutoubia Mosque, Medersa Ben Youssef, House of Photography in Marrakech, Marrakech Museum, and Almoravid Koubba.

 The 411: Situated south of the Medina, Kasbah welcomes you via one of 19 gates of Medina – Bab Agnaou.
 Less aggressive sellers chill on old roads in front of their shops, making a drastic contrast to the Royal Palace which you’ll surely walk through and admire.
 The Kasbah is representative to the power of the Saadian Dynasty from the 14th to the 16th century.

 Don’t miss: The landmarks you’ll see symbolize Saadian influence at the time, including: Saadian Tombs and El Badii Palace.

 Reputation: Old Jewish Quarter.

 The 411: If you love history, you’ll need to visit Mellah.
 This neighborhood oozes diversity, since you can visit several Jewish sites in the middle of a Muslim city.
-Old synagogues, spice markets are just a few things you’ll spot here.
-In 1558, Mellah was built during Saadian period, it soon became a bustling quarter within the thriving city of Marrakech.
+Old synagogues and spice markets are just a few things you’ll spot here.
+In 1558, Mellah was built during Saadian period, and it soon became a bustling quarter within the thriving city of Marrakech.
 In WWII, many Moroccan Jews were saved during the Sultan’s fight against the Vichy during WWII.

 Don’t miss: Bahia Palace, Neguidim Synagogue, Alzama Synagogue, Jewish cemetery, and spice markets.